1556: The fight between “David and Goliath”

 The following fight was very bloody and fierce, it was raging for four full hours and the defenders slaughtered 800 Turks, with Bey Naszuf among them.

-Zsámboky writes about it quite realistically, telling that Naszuf was like a giant Goliath but his opponent who killed him was just a small Hajdú soldier:
+Zsámboky writes about it quite realistically, saying that Naszuf was like a giant Goliath but his opponent who killed him was just a small Hajdú soldier:

-“By the way, it must be remarked upon about the Sandjak Bey of Koppány that he was a gigantic man with a boldness of Hercules who was willingly risking his death in order to achieve the least measure of success.
+“By the way, it must be remarked upon about the Sandjak Bey of Koppány that he was a gigantic man with the boldness of Hercules who was willingly risking his death to achieve the least measure of success.
 He was never frightened even against ten opponents; but the smallest of the Hajdú soldiers jumped on him unexpectedly like David against Goliath (remark of Szerecz Miklós: with a saber and not with a sling) and thrust his belly with his curved sword, cutting his stomach so much as his entrails were falling out.”
-It was the sad soldier-death of Bey Naszuf.
+It was the sad soldier death of Bey Naszuf.

 Other sources also gave an account of the Bey of Koppány, like Somogyi Benedek from Segesd:

 “Bey Naszuf has perished in the fight, his head was taken to the castle, his body was buried in Pécs Castle; the Jannissary Agha has perished there, too, but it is not known whether he was taken in alive or killed; other common Turks fell there countlessly, they were seen to have been carried into the camp on wagons.”

 My source was the Hungarian historian, Szerecz Miklós.